Mediatek-Cloud/MCS/key_concept/README.md

 # Key Concepts

 This section describes the key components that make up a Wearables or IoT device project in MediaTek Cloud Sandbox.
-The key components are defined across two phases:
+The key components are defined across the whole prototype development phase.
-- Development phase
-- Management phase

 ## Development Phase

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/product-structure.JPG)

-During the Development Phase you create **Products**, which may contain:
+During the Development Phase you create **Prototype**, which may contain:
 - **Data Channels**, each of a particular **Data Type**
 - **Notifications** for changes in the data received from or sent to a device
-- **User privileges** to enable team members or collaborators to view or edit products and device details
+- **User privileges** to enable team members or collaborators to view or edit prototypes and device details
 - **Firmware** versions that can be pushed to devices
-- **Manufacturer Information** that can be used to define additional information about a product
+- **Test device** enables the management of test devices for each prototype

-Once you have defined the necessary Product information, you can then add devices as you need throughout the development phase.
+Once you have defined the necessary Prototype information, you can then add devices as you need throughout the development phase.

-### Product
+### Prototype

-A **Product** is the blueprint of the final device you’ll ship to users.
-Each product will have a unique product Id and product Ke.
-For the product maker, the product Id and product key are the differentiator for your product from the other product.
-When your product goes into mass production, your product's devices will use those information to be registered.
+A **Prototype** is the blueprint of the final device you’ll ship to users.
+Each product will have a unique prototype Id and prototype Key.
+In the future, when the prototype is ready to be released, for the maker, the prototype Id and prototype key are the differentiator for your prototype from the others.
+When your prototype goes into mass production, your prototypes's devices will use those information to be registered.

 ### Data Channel